faulhat/roguelike/README.md

 # roguelike
 A roguelike game (somewhat)

-How to get the demo version:
+How to get the working version:

 ```
 git clone https://github.com/tafaulhaber590/roguelike/
 cd roguelike
 ```

-Right now, the demo version is very simple.
+Right now, this version is very simple.
 You can randomly encounter basic enemies while wandering around an empty level.
-You can't save yet.
-Dying just returns you to the main menu.
+You can save the game and return to save states.

-How to run the demo:
+To build and run the main program:

 ```
+make run-main

-# Compile...
+# Just build
 make build-all

-# ...and run
+# Run after building
 java Game
 ```